dj456119/AlfheimDB/README.md

 # AlfheimDB
-A linearizability distributed database by raft and wisckkey.
+A linearizability distributed database by raft and wisckey.